Freedom Homeschooling

 Easy Peasy All-in-One Homeschool (6th & 7th) C

-Easy Peasy All-in-One High School (8th to 12th) C
+Easy Peasy All-in-One High School (8th – 12th) C

-edX (10th to 12th)
+edX (10th – college)

 EdX, a nonprofit created by Harvard and MIT, offers numerous courses covering world languages and cultures.
 The length and format vary from course to course, and availability changes periodically.
 The courses are free to audit, or certificates of completion are also available for a fee.

-French Games (K to 12th)
+French Games (K – adults)

 Each French lesson consists of four interactive learning activities and includes audio and written text for every word or phrase that’s introduced.
 There are two levels of French lessons available—beginner and intermediate.

-Georgia Virtual Learning (8th to 12th)
+Georgia Virtual Learning (8th – 12th)

-Hebrew for Christians (6th to 12th) C
+Hebrew for Christians (6th – adults) C

 In addition to teaching the Hebrew alphabet and grammar, this website provides information about Hebrew blessings, Jewish prayers, and Jewish holidays.
 An online glossary of Hebrew and Yiddish terms is also provided.

-Irasshai (8th to 12th)
+Irasshai (8th – adults)

 Irasshai is a Japanese language and culture video series.
 Two levels and a downloadable user guide are available.
 While the video lessons are free to watch, textbooks and workbooks are available for purchase.

-Joy & Valor Languages (8th to 12th)
+Joy & Valor Languages (8th – 12th)

-Know It All (1st to 5th)
+Know It All (1st – 5th)

-The Language Guide (5th to 12th)
+The Language Guide (5th – adults)

-LatinTutorial (8th to 12th)
+LatinTutorial (8th – adults)

 These video tutorials teach Latin grammar and vocabulary.

-Latin with Andy: Code Breakers (4th to 12th)
+Latin with Andy: Code Breakers (4th – 12th)

-Loecsen (4th to 12th)
+Loecsen (4th – adults)

-Modern States (10th to 12th)
+Modern States (10th – college)

 Modern States courses prepare students to take College Level Examination Program (CLEP) exams.
 Students can earn college credit through CLEP exams while still in high school, making college more accessible and affordable.
 Courses are available for Spanish, French, and German.

-Online Free Spanish (K to 4th)
+Online Free Spanish (K – 4th)

 This website teaches beginning Spanish skills using interactive lessons, games, downloadable worksheets, and coloring sheets.

-OpenLearn (10th to 12th)
+OpenLearn (10th – college)

 OpenLearn offers courses that teach several foreign languages, including Italian, German, French, Spanish, and more.
 The length and format of the classes may vary.

-Salsa Spanish (K to 3rd)
+Salsa Spanish (K – 3rd)

-Sign School (4th to 12th)
+Sign School (4th – adults)

 Sign School teaches American Sign Language using video lectures, interactive exercises, and games.
 Lessons are offered at the beginner, intermediate, and advanced levels.
 There’s also a searchable dictionary and sign of the day.

-Spanish Playground (Pre-K to 12th)
+Spanish Playground (Pre-K – 12th)

 Spanish Playground provides printable activities, videos, and more for teaching Spanish.

-Start ASL (5th to 12th)
+Start ASL (5th – adults)

-To Learn French (9th to 12th)
+To Learn French (9th – adults)

 This website offers thousands of French lessons, vocabulary lists, audio helps, placement tests, an online club, and a forum.

-YAPA Kids (1st to 8th)
+YAPA Kids (1st – 8th)

 YAPA Kids provides free online courses taught by live teachers.
 The courses available may change, and some have a waitlist.